-Criminal Investigations 3 Credits This course will cover the concept of criminal investigative work from the early days up to present practices.
+This course will cover the concept of criminal investigative work from the early days up to present practices.
 Areas of emphasis will be the history of criminal investigation, identification, documentation and collection of physical evidence, statutory guidelines, the criminal investigator as a witness, and the different methods of investigation for each type of felony crime.
+(Spring)

-Criminal Procedures 3 Credits This course will examine the U.S. Constitution, cases, statutes, and other sources of regulation in the field of criminal procedure.
+Criminal Procedures (3-0) 3 Credits This course will examine the U.S. Constitution, cases, statutes, and other sources of regulation in the field of criminal procedure.
+These regulatory documents will sources of regulation in the field of criminal procedure.
 These regulatory documents will be examined and considered as to how they apply to criminal law and the administration of justice.
-Specific issues to be covered include search and seizure, interrogations, identification procedures, and the right to counsel.
+Specific issues to be covered include search and seizure, interrogations and confessions, grand jury investigations, identification procedures, and the right to counsel.
 (Spring)